-- 4(1) A Member shall be liable to investigation under this Scheme only where, in the opinion of the Board:- - (i) (a) the matter raises or appears to raise important issues affecting the public interest in the United Kingdom ("the first criterion"); and - (b) the matter needs to be investigated to determine whether there may have been an act of misconduct ("the second criterion"); or - (ii) it appears that the Member has failed to comply with any of his obligations under paragraph 12(1) and 12(2) below. - 4(2) In deciding whether a matter satisfies the first criterion, the Board shall, amongst other things, consider whether it appears to give rise to serious public concern or to damage public confidence in the Actuarial Profession in the United Kingdom.
-The Board shall also be entitled to consider all the circumstances of the matter including, but not limited to, its nature, extent, scale and gravity. - 4(3) A Member shall be liable to disciplinary proceedings under this Scheme if, following an investigation, the Executive Counsel considers:- - (i) that there is a realistic prospect that a Tribunal will make an Adverse Finding against a Member; and - (ii) that a hearing is desirable in the public interest. - 4(4) In considering the question of whether the conduct of a Member may have fallen short of the standards reasonably to be expected of him, regard shall be had in particular to any law, whether statutory or otherwise, or regulation of any sort, and to any charter, bye-law, rule, regulation or guidance of any of the Participants or any guidance or standard of BAS, which applies to him.
+- 4(1) A Member or Member Firm shall be liable to investigation under this Scheme only where, in the opinion of the Board:- - (i) (a) the matter raises or appears to raise important issues affecting the public interest in the United Kingdom ("the first criterion"); and - (b) the matter needs to be investigated to determine whether there may have been an act of misconduct ("the second criterion"); or - (ii) it appears that the Member or Member Firm has failed to comply with any of his or its obligations under paragraphs 12(1) or 12(2) below. - 4(2) In deciding whether a matter satisfies the first criterion, the Board shall, amongst other things, consider whether it appears to give rise to serious public concern or to damage public confidence in the accountancy profession in the United Kingdom.
+The Board shall also be entitled to consider all the circumstances of the matter including, but not limited to, its nature, extent, scale and gravity. - 4(3) A Member or Member Firm shall be liable to disciplinary proceedings under this Scheme if, following an investigation, the Executive Counsel considers: - (i) that there is a realistic prospect that a Tribunal will make an Adverse Finding against a Member or Member Firm; and - (ii) that a hearing is desirable in the public interest. - 4(4) In considering the question of whether the conduct of a Member or Member Firm may have fallen short of the standards reasonably to be expected of him or it, regard shall be had in particular to any law, whether statutory or otherwise, or regulation of any sort, and to any charter, bye-law, rule, regulation or guidance which applies to him or it.

-- 4(5) A Member shall be liable to disciplinary proceedings under this Scheme only if he is, when a Formal Complaint is delivered to the Board under paragraph 6(9), or was, at the time of any alleged act of misconduct:- - (i) a citizen or subject of the United Kingdom; or - (ii) working in the United Kingdom; or - (iii) working in or involved in providing services to a UK-connected company or UK-connected business. - 4(6) A Member shall be liable to investigation and disciplinary proceedings under this Scheme:- - (i) regardless of whether the alleged act of misconduct took place before or after 13th September 2007; and - (ii) regardless of whether he was a Member at the time of the alleged act of misconduct. - 4(7) A Former Member shall be liable to investigation and disciplinary proceedings under this Scheme as if he were a Member.
+- 4(5) A Member shall be liable to disciplinary proceedings under this Scheme only if he is, when a Formal Complaint is delivered to the Board under paragraph 6(9), or was, at the time of any alleged act of misconduct:- - (i) a citizen or subject of the United Kingdom; or - (ii) working in the United Kingdom; or - (iii) working in a United Kingdom registered audit firm; or - (iv) working in, involved in providing services to or involved in auditing aUK-connected company or UK-connected business. - 4(6) A Member or Member Firm will be liable to investigation and disciplinary proceedings under this Scheme: - (i) regardless of whether the alleged act of misconduct took place before or after the Effective Date; and - (ii) regardless of whether he or it was a Member or Member Firm at the time of the alleged act of misconduct, provided that, where the alleged act of misconduct took place before the Effective Date, the Participant's rules at the Effective Date provide for investigation and discipline of alleged misconduct that took place prior to the Member or Member Firm becoming a Member or Member Firm of the Participant. - 4(7) A Former Member or Former Member Firm will be liable to investigation and disciplinary proceedings under this Scheme as if he or it were a Member or